Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---

-## ⚠️ Three things you should never do with AI
+## Three things you should never do with AI

-❌ Paste code without reading — bugs will come.
+Paste code without reading — bugs will come.
-❌ Blindly trust AI — it can hallucinate APIs or suggest outdated patterns.
+Blindly trust AI — it can hallucinate APIs or suggest outdated patterns.
-❌ Skip tests — AI‑written code without tests is a ticking bomb 💣
+Skip tests — AI‑written code without tests is a ticking bomb.

 ---

-## 💪 Skills that still win
+## Skills that still win

 AI accelerates you, but it cannot replace: